Importance profiles. Visualization of atomic basis set requirements: Summary and discussion

+For instance, as discussed in \ref{subsec:Molecular-calculations}, many GTO basis sets include an $p$ function on alkali and alkaline metals, as they are needed to describe the low-lying $np$ atomic excited state.
+Similarly, in this study, we noticed that in the case of ScO, a $d$ function should clearly be included in the minimal basis of Sc, although it is an excited state according to the spin-restricted atomic calculations.
+Further cases were analyzed in \ref{subsec:Minimal-basis-analysis}, where it became clear that many transition metals need breathing functions to describe the strong changes in their electronic configuration in chemical bonding.

+The spin-restricted NAO basis is not exact for non-interacting atoms, as was discussed for the cases of H, Li, and F in \ref{subsec:Spin-polarized-atomic-calculatio}.
+The danger of such inexactness is that it invites basis set superposition errors: if the minimal NAO basis is not exact, the atom's description can be improved by lending basis functions from other nuclei, leading to exaggerated binding energies.\citep{Jansen1969_CPL_140,Boys1970_MP_553}

+Importance profiles can also be computed with respect to a larger ``minimal'' atomic basis: employing a NAO basis that is sufficiently flexible to also describe the spin-polarized atom and its low-lying excited states would lower the estimated importances of further functions on the atoms.
+Because breathing functions are essential for describing chemistry, a double numerical basis which is also able to describe atomic cations exactly\citep{Delley1990_JCP_508} could also be employed.
+We especially believe that state-averaging\citep{Widmark1990_TCA_291,Widmark1991_TCA_419,PouAmerigo1995_TCA_149} is an underexplored avenue in the development of NAO basis sets,\citep{Lehtola2019_IJQC_25968} and hope to follow up with such work in the future.

-When the CBS limit wave functions are combined with the maximal overlap method pioneered by Richardson and coworkers,\citep{Richardson1962_JCP_1057,Richardson1963_JCP_796} later used by many other authors\citep{Kalman1971_JCP_1841,Adamowicz1981_IJQC_545,Adamowicz1983_IJQC_19,VanLenthe2003_JCC_56,SanchezPortal1995_SSC_685,SanchezPortal1996_JPCM_3859,Chen2009_PRB_165121,Chen2010_JPCM_445501,Chen2011_JPCM_325501,Lange2011_PRB_85101,Lin2021_PRB_235131} without clear attribution, different kinds of AO basis sets can be quickly optimized for a fixed database and updated when new entries representing different chemistries are entered in the database.
+The main motivation of this work was the development of new AO basis sets starting from fully numerical methods.
+We believe that systematic databases of molecular and crystalline all-electron wave functions determined with fully numerical methods at the CBS limit would offer an excellent starting point for developing new, compact AO basis sets for GTO, STO, and NAO calculations.
+When the CBS limit wave functions are combined with the maximal overlap method pioneered by Richardson and coworkers,\citep{Richardson1962_JCP_1057,Richardson1963_JCP_796} later used by many other authors\citep{Kalman1971_JCP_1841,Adamowicz1981_IJQC_545,Adamowicz1983_IJQC_19,VanLenthe2003_JCC_56,SanchezPortal1995_SSC_685,SanchezPortal1996_JPCM_3859,Chen2009_PRB_165121,Chen2010_JPCM_445501,Chen2011_JPCM_325501,Lange2011_PRB_85101,Lin2021_PRB_235131} without attribution, different kinds of AO basis sets can be quickly optimized for a fixed database and updated when new entries representing different chemistries are entered in the database.
 An apples-to-apples comparison of GTO, STO, and NAO basis sets would be especially interesting: how do these three families compare in the maximal projection for a fixed database of fully numerical reference wave functions?
 We hope to follow up this study in that direction in the future.